Elkton company makes, distributes protective masks to help first responders

 ELKTON - With the cornonavirus making protective face shields for first responders and medical employees in high demand in Cecil County and the surrounding area, an Elkton business has diversified its production to lend a helping hand.

-Thermoforming Process Products, Inc., a medical supplies manufacturer located in the Triumph Industrial Park, has produced approximately 1,000 protective face shields during the past four weeks and has started distributing them, according to Sandra Luciano, who has co-owned the company with her husband, Tony Luciano, for 15 years.
+Thermoforming Process Products, Inc., a medical supplies manufacturer located in the Triumph Industrial Park, has produced approximately 1,500 protective face shields during the past five weeks and has started distributing them, according to Sandra Luciano, who has co-owned the company with her husband, Tony Luciano, for 15 years.

 Thermoforming Process Products generally manufactures plastic-form medical device trays, Luciano said.
 In addition, she added, the company makes plastic-form trays for cosmetics and electronics.